What Is UGANDA LEADERSHIP PIONEERS?

-To date 12 leaders from the NHS, local government and private sector have joined the programme.
+To date 12 leaders from the UK National Health Service, local government and private sector have joined the programme.
 Their feedback includes:

 "A fantastic experience that will stay with me forever.
 An extreme course that doesn’t take you to the edge of your comfort zone, it smashes well beyond it.
 An assault on your leadership that you can’t help but learn from.
 A full on intensive leadership experience with theory to back it up, a long way from the traditional theoretical courses."